ptenbrock/weiss_gripper_ieg76/README.md

 		$ source devel/setup.bash

 	To check that the ROS package has been successfully sourced execute the command `rospack find weiss_gripper_ieg76` and the absolute path to the ROS package *weiss_gripper_ieg76* should be displayed in the terminal.
- 4. Make the python scripts *weiss_gripper_ieg76.py* and *test_client.py* executable:

-		$ chmod +x src/weiss_gripper_ieg76/src/weiss_gripper_ieg76.py
-		$ chmod +x src/weiss_gripper_ieg76/src/test_client.py

- 5. Add yourself to the group *dialout* in order to get access the serial port `$sudo usermode -a -G dialout $USER`.
+ 4. Add yourself to the group *dialout* in order to get access the serial port `sudo adduser $USER dialout`.

  You need to log-out/log-in to apply the changes.

 ###Start-up

  1. The driver uses by default the port */dev/ttyACM0* to communicate with the gripper.
+Issue the command

+ `ls /dev/tty*`

-Issue the command `ls /dev/tty*` before and after pluging-in the USB cabel into your computer to determine the port allocated for the device.
+ before and after pluging-in the USB cabel into your computer to determine the port allocated for the device.
 Besides */dev/ttyACM0*, another common allocated port is */dev/ttyACM1*.
 If this is the case then open the file *weiss_gripper_ieg76.launch* and change the line:

 		<param name="serial_port_address" value="/dev/ttyACM0"/>
 to